thatstoasty/mog/README.md

 ## Utilities

-In addition to pure styling, Lip Gloss also ships with some utilities to help assemble your layouts.
+In addition to pure styling, Mog also ships with some utilities to help assemble your layouts.

 ### Joining Paragraphs